Alleged Westmont Hilltop shooting plot puts spotlight on 'ghost guns'

-Their presence across Pennsylvania is growing.
+Their presence in Pennsylvania is growing, officials say.
 They are often referred to as the weapon of choice for criminals.

-And, last week, four reported AR-15 platform ghost guns were uncovered as part of an investigation into an alleged plot to commit a terrorist act at Westmont Hilltop Junior-Senior High School, according to Upper Yoder Township Police Department Chief Donald Hess.
+Last week, four reported AR-15 platform ghost guns were uncovered as part of an investigation into an alleged plot to commit a terrorist act at Westmont Hilltop Junior-Senior High School, according to Chief Donald Hess, of the Upper Yoder Township Police Department.

-Hess said the weapons were found during the investigation of Preston R. Hinebaugh, 16, of Upper Yoder Township, who is charged with conspiracy to commit terrorism, a first-degree felony; conspiracy to commit aggravated assault, a first-degree felony; conspiracy to commit criminal trespass, a third-degree felony; and possession of firearm by a minor, a first-degree misdemeanor.
+Hess said the weapons were found during an investigation of Preston R. Hinebaugh, 16, of Upper Yoder Township.
+A fifth weapon, a pump-action gun, was also allegedly found.

-Logan J. Pringle, 17, of Conemaugh Township, Somerset County, also faces three first-degree felony charges – conspiracy to commit terrorism, conspiracy to commit aggravated assault and attempt to commit aggravated assault.

-“We can confirm that those four guns – rifles – in that photo (taken by the Upper Yoder police) are all ghost ARs, meaning they’re not stamped,” Hess said.
+“We can confirm that those four guns – rifles – in that photo are all ghost ARs, meaning they’re not stamped,” Hess said, referring to a photo of the weapons provided by his department.
 “If you go to a sporting goods store right now and buy a shotgun for hunting purposes, it’s going to be stamped from a manufacturer with a serial number.
 Those guns do not (have those).
 They are not from a manufacturer.
-They were put together by somebody in that (Hinebaugh) family.”
+They were put together by somebody in (the Hinebaugh) family.”

 Hess said the guns were going to be turned over to the Bureau of Alcohol, Tobacco, Firearms and Explosives.